NOTE: Please check the full schedule in the “Plan your visit” section. The ticket office and entrance close 30 minutes before the stated closing time.

 Special cases:

-Closed on Mondays except public holidays, 25 and 26 December and 1 and 6 January.
+Closed on non-holiday Mondays, 25 and 26 December and 1 and 6 January

 Pets are not allowed inside the monument.